pyroscope/pyrocore/docs/usage-rtcontrol.rst

 Useful Filter Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The following conditions give you a hint on what you can do, and some building blocks for more complex conditions.
+The following :ref:`rtcontrol` :ref:`filter-conditions` give you a hint on what you can do, and some building blocks for more complex conditions.

 ``*HDTV*``